Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Introduction

-In contrast, FO+\textit{lfp} does not admit any complete procedure~\footnote{Quick proof for interested reader with a computer science background: first define a ``number line'' (discrete linear order) using a constant $0$ and a unary function $s$ (representing successor) with FO axioms expressing that the successor of no element is $0$ and that the successor of no two different elements can be the same; second, encode the reachable configurations of a 2-counter machine (which is Turing powerful) as a relation defined using a least fixpoint, and express non-halting of the machine using this relation.
-This proof in fact shows that even a single recursive definition leads to validity being not recursively enumerable.} Note that one can define a number line and define true addition and true multiplication over naturals using least fixpoints, and hence even quantifier-free logic with recursive definitions has an undecidable validity (and satisfiability) problem.
+\mypara{The Anatomy of Proofs for \folfp: Proofs by Induction} Unlike FOL, FO+\textit{lfp} does not admit complete procedures \footnote{Quick proof: define a ``number line'' (discrete linear order) using a constant $0$ and a unary function $s$ (representing successor) with FO axioms expressing that the successor of no element is $0$ and that the successor of no two different elements can be the same; second, encode the reachable configurations of a 2-counter machine (which is Turing powerful) as a relation defined using a least fixpoint, and express non-halting of the machine using this relation.
+This proof in fact shows that even a single recursive definition leads to validity being not recursively enumerable.} (i.e., sound proof systems for FO+\textit{lfp} cannot admit proofs for every theorem).
+Indeed, on a number line, true addition and true multiplication over the natural numbers are definable using \textit{lfp}.
+Hence by G\"odel's incompleteness theorem~\cite{enderton}, even quantifier-free logic with recursive definitions has an undecidable validity (and satisfiability) problem.

-However, as we said earlier, first-order logic with recursive definitions are extremely important in applications such as program verification because of the ubiquitous use of recursive definitions (which have least fixpoint semantics), and first order-logic is simply not sufficient in most scenarios.
-For example, reasoning with heaps and data structures requires more than FOL as FOL is \emph{local}.
-Saying that $x$ points to a finite linked list or that $x$ points to a finite tree or that the list pointed to by $x$ is sorted is simply impossible in plain FOL (where the underlying universe models pointers in the data structure as unary functions).
+Humans usually prove properties involving recursive definitions (or least fixpoints) using \emph{induction}.
+We consider logics with recursive definitions, where each recursive definition is of the form $\forall \overline{x}.~ R(\overline{x}) \lfpdef \rho(\overline{x})$.
+Theorems are expressed using first-order logic over a signature that includes these recursive definitions.
+An inductive proof of a theorem typically involves sub-proofs, which each identify a fairly strong property (the induction hypothesis) and its proof (the \emph{induction step}).

-The natural way we humans prove properties with recursive definitions (or least fixpoints) is by using \emph{induction}.
-A proof of a theorem by induction typically involves a sub-proof that identifies a fairly strong property (called the induction hypothesis) and a proof of the induction hypothesis using a proof called an \emph{induction step} (base cases are not important as they can be seen as a particular case in the proof of an induction step).
-In this paper, we use a more general notion of induction proofs based on partial fixpoints and Park induction, which doesn't require notions of size, etc. to induct on.
-We defer this notion to Section~2, and instead encourage the reader to simply think of lemmas as \emph{induction hypotheses} and their proofs as the induction step proof; let us call the statement of the induction step the PFP of the lemma (for pre-fixpoint, see Section~\ref{sec:overview}).
+In this paper, we use a more general notion of induction proofs based on pre-fixpoints, not requiring a concept of size or measure based on natural numbers upon which to induct.
+We defer this notion until later and instead encourage the reader to simply think of an inductive hypothesis as an \emph{inductive lemma} and the induction step of the lemma as the \emph{pre-fixpoint (PFP) of the lemma}.